NFDI4BIOIMAGE/BioHackathon24/paper/paper.md

 [Db2triples](https://github.com/antidot/db2triples),
 [Morph-KGC](https://morph.oeg.fi.upm.es/tool/morph-kgc), or
 [RMLMapper](https://github.com/rmlio/rmlmapper-java).

+The latter approach is attractive in situations where a relational database already exists, e.g. as the database backend of a web service.
+In the case of OMERO, this is precisely the case: All image metadata and container objects (projects, datasets, plates), are represented in a postgresql relational database.

 #### Knowledge graph construction for OMERO: Materialization vs. Virtualization
 In the context of exposing OMERO metadata through a SPARQL endpoint, we have to